fortio/tcolor/README.md

 Move the mouse for color details.

 Click to copy the color code to the clipboard.
 They are also saved to be printed on exit (Q).
-If using a modifier or right clicking, the web HSL is copied instead of the #RRGGBB format.
+If using right clicking, the web HSL is copied instead of the #RRGGBB format.
+If using a modifier while clicking, the web OKLCH is copied instead of rgb format.

 ### Color decoding